AshwinS-official/ROVER-BASED-CROP-MONITORING-AND-DISEASE-PREDICTION-CABBAGE-PLANT-/README.md

-  Agricultural crop monitoring plays a critical role in improving productivity and ensuring food security.
+  📸Agricultural crop monitoring plays a critical role in improving productivity and ensuring food security.
 Traditional crop inspection methods are time-consuming and prone to human error.
 This paper presents a laptop monitored rover-based system for real-time cabbage detection, growth stage